 V.A.
-2140 Ceramic Art: From Pinched Pot (3,4,0) (E) to Sculptural Form
+2140 Ceramic Art: From Pinched Pot to (3,4,0) Sculptural Form

 Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts

-Clay is the most natural and primal element on earth.
+1090 Introduction to Visual Arts II Clay is the most natural and primal element on earth.
 Its plasticity makes it the most tactile hands-on material in artefact making, while its durability after firing retains a long history of ceramic art in almost all developed cultures.
 Ceramic artefacts, from shaping of clay to purposed glazing and firing, are completely individual-made, which allows artists to express themselves in this three dimensional medium.
 Therefore, ceramic art now is treated as traditional craft as well as contemporary art.